What Are The Reactants Of Cell Respiration

 2. Metabolic Flexibility: The concept of metabolic flexibility, which is the ability of cells to switch between different fuel sources (e.g., glucose and fatty acids) depending on availability and demand, is another area of interest.
 Enhancing metabolic flexibility may improve overall health and resilience to stress.

-3. Regulation of Respiration: Researchers are exploring the intricate mechanisms that regulate cell respiration, including the roles of various enzymes, signaling pathways, and transcription factors.
+3. Regulation of Respiration: Researchers are exploring the complex mechanisms that regulate cell respiration, including the roles of various enzymes, signaling pathways, and transcription factors.
 These studies aim to uncover potential targets for modulating respiration in health and disease.

 4. Alternative Substrates: While glucose is the primary substrate for cell respiration, other molecules such as fatty acids and amino acids can also be used.
 The use of these alternative substrates becomes particularly important during periods of fasting or starvation, where the body needs to tap into its energy reserves.